OUR PEOPLE

 Quinton Zondervan

-Treasurer
+Chair & Treasurer

-Quinton is a Cambridge City Councillor and justice advocate.
+Quinton is a former Cambridge City Councillor and justice advocate.
 As an entrepreneur, Quinton has helped start and lead several companies and organizations, including CABA.
 Quinton currently advices renewable energy startup Gridline AI, reproductive health startup Nivi, and artificial intelligence startup Jaxon.
 Quinton also serves as the founding CTO of eCareVault, a secure cloud based platform for healthcare coordination and information sharing.
 Previously, Quinton served as a Principal Software Architect at BigR.io, a big data software consulting company, and was the founding CEO of Excelimmune, a biopharmaceutical company that cloned human antibodies against infectious disease targets.
 Quinton also served as the CTO of software startup Clickmarks, developing innovative web and mobile software applications.
 Quinton began his career as a software engineer at IBM where he co-invented the SyncML data synchronization standard.
-In addition to confounding CABA, he revitalized and served for 6 years as president of Green Cambridge, a local community non-profit organization working on sustainability initiatives in Cambridge, Massachusetts.
+In addition to cofounding CABA, he revitalized and served for 6 years as president of Green Cambridge, a local community non-profit organization working on sustainability initiatives in Cambridge, Massachusetts.

 Quinton holds a master’s degree in electrical engineering and computer science from MIT and two bachelor’s degrees in the fields of mathematics and computer science from Eckerd College in St. Petersburg, Florida.